mrpostiga/imame4all/trunk/res/Applications/iMAME4all.app/readme.txt

 WIIMOTE
 -------
-iMAME4all lets you use a WiiMote over bluetooth to play.
+iMAME4all lets you use up to 4 WiiMotes or Wii Classic controllers over bluetooth to play (multiplayer).

 iMAME4all uses btstack project to support WiiMote:

 http://code.google.com/p/btstack/

 To use WiiMote you have to first launch iMAME4all menu pressing R2 button, and select WiiMote option.
-Then, make your WiiMote discoverable by pressing the 1+2 buttons at the same time.
+Then, press to find first WiiMote and make your WiiMote discoverable by pressing the 1+2 buttons at the same time.

 Lanscape touch DPad is hidden when you use WiiMote.
 You can play with aspect view (Rotation, TATE) and lock phisical rotation to play portrait-landscape games better.

+You can add new WiiMote anytime, selecting WiiMote option again.
+If a WiiMote is disconnected (battery drained) you can reconnect it or connect another WiiMote and continue playing.

 Buttons mapping: